 Welcome to Liverpool Hope University.
-As Dean of Students, I have responsibility for the whole student experience, from Induction and Registration to Graduation and beyond into your new careers and employment.
-We are working hard to ensure that right from the outset, you receive a friendly welcome to Liverpool Hope University and all the information and support you need.
-We have put together this guide and our webpages to provide you with as much information as possible to help you make a successful and enjoyable transition to the Hope community.
+As Pro Vice-Chancellor (Student Life and Learning), I have responsibility for the whole student experience, from Induction and Registration to Graduation and beyond into your new careers and employment.

+We are working hard to ensure that right from the outset, you receive a friendly welcome to Liverpool Hope University and also all the information and support you need.
+We have put together this guide to ensure that you have the fundamental information relating to the Hope experience to enhance your understanding of how we work at Hope.
+You should also consult our webpages, which are designed to provide you with as much information as possible to help you make a successful and enjoyable transition to the Hope community.
 I hope you find them useful.

-Each section within this guide provides a link to the full document.
+Each section within this guide provides a link to a full document.
 By registering at Liverpool Hope University, you undertake to abide by all of our regulations, policies and procedures in relation to both academic and other provision, so it is important that you read this guide.

-In conjunction with each of these policies, the University has developed the Hope Charter.
+In addition, the University has developed the Hope Charter.
 The Hope Charter sets out the expectations and responsibilities both of the University to each student and of each student to the University.
 It also sets out the responsibilities of the Students' Union to both individual students and to the Student Body as a whole.
 The Charter focuses on the student journey and reflects the expectations of both Students and the University at each stage of this journey.
 The Charter is underpinned by the commitment of students and staff of the University to the Mission and Values of Hope.
-You can read the Hope Charter at www.hope.ac.uk/gateway/students/hopecharter If you have any problems understanding any of these regulations, policies or procedures or if you require help or more information, you can contact us on 0151 291 3813 or gateway@hope.ac.uk.
-Alternatively, you can call into the Gateway Building and speak to any of our staff on the service desk or drop into my office.
+You can read the Hope Charter at www.hope.ac.uk/gateway/students/hopecharter

+If you have any problems understanding any of these regulations, policies or procedures or if you require help or more information, you can contact us on 0151 291 3813 or gateway@hope.ac.uk.
+Alternatively, you can call into the Gateway Building and speak to any of our staff on the service desk or drop into my office to talk to me in person.